-Without really trying, the Toyota Corolla has become an icon of the automotive industry.
+Without much fanfare, the Toyota Corolla has become an icon of the automotive industry.
 It surpassed the Beetle and Model T long ago to become the best-selling car in history.
-Buyers have always lined up for the compact sedan, attracted to its mix of price, economy and reliability.
+Buyers have always lined up for the compact sedan, attracted to its mix of price, economy, and reliability.

-How well does the new-formula Sentra stack up against the stalwart Corolla?
+How well does today's Sentra stack up against the ever-popular Corolla?

 It's hard to say anything bad about the Toyota.
 It's a quiet, smooth performer that's roomy for its class and screwed together well.
 Parents can feel safe sending their kids off to college in a Corolla, and its easy drivability makes it a natural choice for the average commuter.

 The Sentra aims for above-average refinement for its class, and certainly achieves it.
 The understated styling will remind you of more expensive cars and is likely to wear well over time.
-There's more passenger space than before, even though weight has dropped a bit following the 2013 makeover.
-Fit and finish are excellent throughout, well beyond anything found in previous Sentras.
+There's more passenger space than expected in this class, especially in the back.
+Fit and finish are excellent throughout, well beyond anything found in previous generations of Sentras.

 Which Works Better?